Home

 • Contacting people all over the world is the usual view of the hobby but it rarely happens, and when it does is restricted to the above plus sending each other silly postcards.

 • You can take part in pointless competitions to see how many other international morons you can make contact with in a given time.
-This is actually as silly as it sounds!
+This is actually as silly as it sounds, and is usually all in "Q" codes!

 Specifically, from the BR68:-